 - So, let's switch to the page DATA panel and add the notes_update datasource.
 Rename it to update:

-- In the open mapping editor window, create the following mapping and click Save & Replace:
+- In the open mapping editor window for the Before send event, create the following mapping and click Save & Replace:

 - To invoke the Navigate to page action, click the Add arrow button next to the service's Success event.
 Then select Screen1 from the Route name drop-down menu, and press the Save button: